JCLabasano/JCLabasano/README.md

 - 💞️ I’m looking to collaborate on Front End Developers...
 - 📫 How to reach me ...Email <-- in my bio

-#I'm an Information Technology First year student .I just started learning C++ for 5 months as my first programming language and i recently
+#I'm a Information Technology First year student .I just started learning C++ for 5 months as my first programming language and i recently
-started my journey in web development currently working on HTML CSS and JavaSCript. i Hope some professionals outhere will give me some useful tricks, tips and ideas in web development.
+started my journey in web development currently working on HTML, CSS and JavaScript. i Hope some professionals outhere will give me some useful tricks, tips and ideas in web development.

 <!---